magezon/Ninja-Menu-Magento-2-Mega-Menu-Extension/README.md

     <br/>
     <div>
         <h3><b>
-   Is your product purchased with one-time payment
+   Is your product purchased with one-time payment?
    </h3></b>
         <p>
     Yes, you just need to pay one time to get our product without monthly service or update cost or something like that.